ricardov-venegas-intl/min-sharp/README.md

 * Have fun.
 * Keep it as simple as possible.
 * Play with LLVM :)
+* Runtime in Rust?

+Priciples:

+* As simple as possible.
+* Let the compiler infer as much as possible.
+* Reduce boiler plate code compared with C#.

 What not to do and expect: